April 26, 2021

 But that’s what we wanted: A slice of typical work life to glimpse how everyday employees react to the wrongdoings they see around them.
 Additionally, size of the workplace, seniority, longevity, and even personality type may affect how and if they report wrongdoing in their workplace.
 Finally, since our sample size is significant at one thousand participants, we know that the insights we received are going to be significant, relevant, and impactful.

-Part II: Wrongdoing in the Workplace
+Part II: Wrongdoing In The Workplace

 Do employees feel safe reporting wrongdoing at work?
 Or are they hesitant to do so?
 Are they even seeing wrongdoing to report?
 We wanted to know what the average employee’s experience is with seeing wrongdoing at work, and if they’ve ever reported it.
 We found that while workplace wrongdoing is happening, company leadership may not be getting the full picture.